KuhleTau/KuhleTau/README.md

 ---

-## 🧠 3.
-Personality Assessment

-### 📌 Evidence
-- 16Personalities result: INFP-T
-- Holland Code test
-- Peer reviews on collaboration

-### 💡 Reflection (STAR)
+# 🌟 Personality Assessment – Reflection (STAR)

+**Situation:**
-**S:** I wanted to understand how I work in teams and solve problems.
+At the start of the year, I wanted to better understand how my personality could influence my career path in UX design.

-**T:** Explore my personality traits and how they impact my career.
-**A:** Completed formal assessments and collected peer feedback.
-**R:** I learned that I thrive in roles requiring empathy, reflection, and creative problem-solving — all essential in UX.
+**Task:**
+I needed to assess my soft skills, work preferences, and how I interact in team settings.

+**Action:**
+I completed the 16Personalities and Holland Code assessments, and discussed my results with classmates and mentors.

+**Result:**
+I discovered that I'm empathetic, reflective, and creative — qualities that are highly valuable in UX design.
+These insights helped me approach projects with greater self-awareness and sensitivity to user needs.

 ---